laceymwes/FoodFail/docs/README.md

 - Database pre-loading is inconsistent, meaning not all facilities and their inspection records are successfully loaded.
 - Debugging shows successful reverse Google Geocoding API calls (provide location lat/lng) to extract postal code, and successful database query utilizing said postal code.
 ViewPager has no facilities to display due to record truncating issue in the database pre-load callback method.
 - Undesirable upward navigation behavior when user uses navigation drawer from the search/detail view.
 Negatively impacts user experience.
+- Application is only able to retrieve the current location of the device if another application has an active client session with the LocationManager.
+Location feature is testable with Google Maps running in background.

 ## Testing
 The application has been tested with Android API levels 25 through 27 on the Nexus 6 and Pixel emulator hardware profiles.
 Final testing has been conducted using the Essential Phone (PH-1).